Genesys Cloud Voice support of the STIR/SHAKEN mandate

 What can a customer do to maximize their call completions?

 Use valid PSTN phone numbers assigned to the customer.
-Register their numbers with Free Caller Registry key analytics vendors know who the customer is and they can take that into account in the “labeling” algorithms.
+Register their numbers with Free Caller Registry key analytics so vendors know who the customer is and they can take that into account in the “labeling” algorithms.
 The key vendors that work with the major wireless carriers are First Orion, Hiya, and TNS.

 How does this affect BYOC customers who bring their own PSTN to Genesys?